github/rest-api-docs-md/orgs/{org}/hooks/get.md

 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+You must be an organization owner to use this endpoint.

+OAuth app tokens and personal access tokens (classic) need `admin:org_hook` scope.
+OAuth apps cannot list, view, or edit webhooks that they did not create and users cannot list, view, or edit webhooks that were created by OAuth apps.